-Lisa Bloom quits Harvey Weinstein's team
+Lisa Bloom and Lanny Davis leave Harvey Weinstein's legal team

 Related: Weinstein's future uncertain at Weinstein Company

-According to her own timeline, that means they started having cosnversations about his behavior about six months before the book deal was announced.
+According to her own timeline, that means they started having conversations about his behavior about six months before the book deal was announced.

 While working together on the project, "he has always been respectful toward me," Bloom said in a statement on Thursday.